woofleek-svg/Zmaninstaposter/README.md

 # Zmaninstaposter

 An automated Instagram posting tool that uses Google Cloud Storage for image hosting and Google's Gemini AI for caption generation.
+Updated Plan:
+The project will now post older pictures from a designated Google Drive folder to your dad’s art business Instagram account on a configurable schedule.
+When new pictures are uploaded to the Google Drive folder, the system will automatically post them to Instagram as well.
+The system will ensure no duplicate postings and can be configured for posting frequency and other options.

 ## Features